brownsarahm/python-ecology-excerpts/README.md

 This material was prepared for [Data Management & Visualization with The Carpentries: NSBE's 44th Annual Convention](https://kariljordan.github.io/2018-03-22-NSBE/).

-It goes with the mini lesson material [here](brownsarahm.github.io/python-ecology-mini/):
+It goes with the mini lesson material [here](brownsarahm.github.io/python-ecology-mini/).

+You can download this as a zip file using links to the upper right.
+This now includes Sarah's notebooks from the actual workshop